surveyjs/survey-library/docs/data-validation.md

 ## Built-In Client-Side Validators

-SurveyJS Library supports several built-in client-side validators.
-The Required validator is configured differently from the rest of them.
-This validator checks that a question value is not empty.
-To add it to a question, enable the question's [`isRequired`](https://surveyjs.io/Documentation/Library?id=Question#isRequired) property.
-Specify the [`requiredText`](https://surveyjs.io/Documentation/Library?id=Question#requiredText) property if you want to override the default error message:
+SurveyJS Library supports multiple built-in client-side validators.
+The Required validator ensures that a question value is not empty.
+Enable a question's [`isRequired`](https://surveyjs.io/Documentation/Library?id=Question#isRequired) property to add the Required validator to this question.
+In addition, you can specify the [`requiredText`](https://surveyjs.io/Documentation/Library?id=Question#requiredText) property to override the default error message:

 ```js
 const surveyJson = {